Public Accommodations (Private Businesses)

-- Design and construct new facilities and, when undertaking alterations, alter existing facilities in accordance with the Americans with Disabilities Act Accessibility Guidelines issued by the Architectural and Transportation Barriers Compliance Board and incorporated in the final Department of Justice title III regulation.
+- Design and construct new facilities and, when undertaking alterations, alter existing facilities in accordance with the ADA Accessibility Guidelines issued by the Architectural and Transportation Barriers Compliance Board and incorporated in the final Department of Justice title III regulation

 Entities controlled by religious organizations, including places of worship, are not covered.
 Private clubs are not covered, except to the extent that the facilities of the private club are made available to customers or patrons of a place of public accommodation.

-For more highlights from ADA Title III, visit the US Department of Justice website at: http://www.usdoj.gov/crt/ada/t3hilght.htm
+For more highlights from ADA Title III, visit the U.S. Department of Justice website.

 If you feel you or another person has been discriminated against by a public accommodation (private business) covered by Title III, send a letter to the Department of Justice, at the address below, including the following information:

-- A description of the act or acts of discrimination, the date or dates of the discriminatory acts, and the name or names of the individuals who you believe discriminated; and
+- A description of the act or acts of discrimination, the date or dates of the discriminatory acts, and the name or names of the individuals who you believe discriminated

-- Other information that you believe necessary to support your complaint.
+- Include other information that you believe necessary to support your complaint.
 Please send copies of relevant documents.
-Do not send original documents.
-(Retain them.)
+Do not send original documents

 Sign and send the letter to the address below: